 Package ID: rtcph (0x00b5)

-Description: This package allows the MGC to indicate to the MG per stream whether or not to establish an RTCP flow when an RTP/AVP stream is created.
+Description: This package allows the MGC to indicate to the MG per stream whether or not to establish an RTCP control flow when an RTP media flow (e.g. for RTP profiles such as RTP/AVP, etc.) is created.

 Version: 1